Nebraska Tornado: 2003: three-year-old season

 Nebraska Tornado did not race as a juvenile and began her track career in the Prix Hildegarde, a maiden race over 1600 metres on soft ground at Saint-Cloud Racecourse on 5 May.
-Ridden by Olivier Placais she started the 1.4/1 favourite and won by one and a half lengths from Precious Pearl after taking the lead 200 metres from the finish.
+Ridden by Olivier Placais, she started the 1.4/1 favourite and won by one and a half lengths from Precious Pearl after taking the lead 200 metres from the finish.
 Christophe Soumillon took the ride when the filly was steppe d up in class and distance for the Listed Prix Melisande over 2000 metres at Longchamp Racecourse seventeen days later.
-Starting at odds of 4.5/1 in a twelve-runner field she went to the front in the straight and won by one and a half lengths from La Sabana.
+Starting at odds of 4.5/1 in a twelve-runner field, she went to the front in the straight and won by one and a half lengths from La Sabana.

-In the Group 1 Prix de Diane at Chantilly Racecourse Nebraska Tornado was partnered by Richard Hughes and was made the 5.5/1 third choice in the betting behind Fidelite (winner of the Prix Saint-Alary) and Musical Chimes (Poule d'Essai des Pouliches).
-The other seven runners included Cassis (Musidora Stakes), Baie (Prix Finlande), Vallee Enchantee (Prix Isonomy) and Campsie Fells (Prix Vanteaux).
-After racing close behind the front-running outsider aaaaa Nebraska Tornado gained the advantage 400 metres from the finish, accelerated into a clear lead, and then kept on well under pressure to win by three quarters of a length from the British-trained Time Ahead.
+In the Group 1 Prix de Diane at Chantilly Racecourse, Nebraska Tornado was partnered by Richard Hughes and was made the 5.5/1 third choice in the betting behind Fidelite (winner of the Prix Saint-Alary) and Musical Chimes (Poule d'Essai des Pouliches).
+The other seven runners included Cassis (Musidora Stakes), Baie (Prix Finlande), Vallee Enchantee (Prix Isonomy), and Campsie Fells (Prix Vanteaux).
+After racing close behind the front-running outsider, Nebraska Tornado gained the advantage 400 metres from the finish, accelerated into a clear lead, and kept on under pressure to win by three quarters of a length from the British-trained Time Ahead.